 Feeling inspired by the pros?
 Get in the game or match or tournament when you register for any of the multitude of amateur sports events, on and off the water.

 Home to Northeast Florida’s walking safari, the Jacksonville Zoo and Gardens offers adventure for everyone.
 More than 2,000 rare and exotic animals live at the zoo, which hosts special events and kids camps throughout the year.

 Spend time among 100 species of plants and on three miles of rustic hiking trail at the Jacksonville Arboretum & Gardens.
 At 120 acres, the arboretum has plenty of room to explore at a price that’s nice – free.

 Discover part of Jacksonville’s history at the Kingsley Plantation.
 Built in 1814 and now a national park, the plantation is a collection of unique tabby houses, built and inhabited by the Plantation’s slaves.

-Fort Caroline National Memorial was settles in 1564 by French colonists.
+The region’s history is made up of the early settlers from France and Spain.
+Jacksonville’s Fort Caroline National Memorial was settled in 1564 by French Huguenots.
 The monument looks back at when the colony was raided and destroyed by the Spanish.
 A visit includes access to view of the St. Johns River and a 1.3-mile nature trail.